Ozzie Albies Player Props: Braves vs. Rays

-On Friday, Ozzie Albies (.632 slugging percentage in past 10 games, including four home runs) and the Atlanta Braves face the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
-First pitch is at 6:40 PM ET.
+Ozzie Albies -- with a slugging percentage of .632 in his past 10 games, including four home runs -- will be in action for the Atlanta Braves versus the Tampa Bay Rays, with Taj Bradley on the mound, on July 8 at 7:15 PM ET.

-In his last game, he strung together two hits (going 2-for-5) against the Guardians.
+In his last game he had a hitless performance (0-for-4) against the Rays.

 Ozzie Albies Game Info & Props vs. the Rays